 - Open the lid.
 That’s it!
 Your Instant Pot black beans are ready.

-Freeze for Later: Transfer black beans with a slotted spoon to a large colander placed in a sink, drain and rinse with cold water.
+- Freeze for later: Drain and rinse with cold water.
 Measure 1.5 cups (equal to a 15 oz can drained) into sandwich bags, let air out, seal and freeze for up to 6 months.

 - It is super important to use cold water not to alter cook time.